annadle/WWW/README.md

 3. Go to "Manage Extensions".
 4. Press "Load Unpacked" in the top left.
 5. Select the dist folder you have just created.
-6. If you have previously loaded the project, press the ```reload``` button where the extension is listed.
+6. If you have previously loaded a previous version of the project, press the ```reload``` button where the extension is listed.
 7. Go to the Extensions button in your toolbar located in the top right.
 8. Select "FontShift".
 9. Choose your font.